Karpalak ambush: Ambush

-The ambush was the single deadliest attack of the conflict up until that point.
+The ambush was the single deadliest attack of the conflict.
+Splinter ethnic Albanian rebel group Albanian National Army claimed responsibility for the attack.
 It was speculated that it may have been carried out as retribution for the police killing of five NLA insurgents in Skopje a day earlier.

 Aftermath

 Anti-Albanian incidents

 Macedonia's chief prosecutor, Stavre Djikov, visited the scene of the attack shortly after it occurred.
 In direct response to it, the ARM deployed additional reinforcements to Tetovo, including ten main battle tanks, as well as multiple trucks loaded with soldiers.
 Combat aircraft later flew over Karpalak in a show of force.
-The day after the ambush, the ten reservists were buried with military honours at a Prilep cemetery, their coffins draped in the flag of Macedonia. "[The] Albanians will rot in hell," one father exclaimed as he sobbed over his son's coffin.
-The same day, Trajkovski dismissed the ARM's chief of staff, General Pande Petrovski.
+In the day after the ambush, the ten reservists were buried with military honours at a Prilep cemetery, their coffins draped in the flag of Macedonia. "[The] Albanians will rot in hell," one father exclaimed as he sobbed over his son's coffin.
+In the same day, Macedonian president Boris Trajkovski dismissed the ARM's chief of staff, General Pande Petrovski.
 He was succeeded by his deputy, General Metodij Stamboliski, marking the fourth such change of the ARM's senior leadership in less than two months.

+Anti-Albanian protests in Prilep and Skopje, Macedonia, began after the ambush.
 A night of rioting ensued in which ethnic Macedonians burned the Čarši Mosque in Prilep, as well as multiple ethnic Albanian homes.
-Macedonia's Defence Minister, Vlado Buckovski, appealed for the rioters to show restraint and refrain from attacking Albanian-owned properties.
+Macedonia's Defence Minister, Vlado Bučkovski, appealed for the rioters to show restraint and refrain from attacking Albanian-owned properties.
+In Skopje, youths threw rocks at shops which they suspected might be owned by ethnic Albanians, and rioters broke into the barracks of a supply depot.
+Reports say six shops and two houses were destroyed.

+In Skopje, around 100 local youths threw rocks at shops which they suspected might be owned by ethnic Albanians.
+Barricades were set up near the parliament building were they shattered shop windows and businesses.
+Some of the locals looted the shops in both Prilep and Skopje.

-On 10 August, Macedonian Air Force Sukhoi Su-25 ground attack aircraft bombed predominantly Albanian villages on the outskirts of Tetovo.
-The same day, eight additional Macedonian soldiers were killed after their vehicle drove over a landmine near the predominantly Albanian village of Ljuboten.
-The loss of eighteen soldiers in such a short time "had a tremendous psychological impact in a nation of two million inhabitants," the journalist John Phillips wrote.
-On 12 August, the Macedonian Police attacked Ljuboten and extrajudicially killed ten ethnic Albanians.
-Macedonian Minister of the Interior Ljube Boškoski and his assistant Johan Tarčulovski were later charged with crimes against humanity by the International Tribunal for the former Yugoslavia (ICTY) in relation to this action.
+In response to the ambush, the Macedonian National Security Council ordered a military offensive.
+On 10 August, Macedonian Air Force Sukhoi Su-25 jets bombed rebel positions near Tetovo.
+Villages near Tetovo were also bombed.
+In the same day, eight Macedonian soldiers were killed due to a landmine.

+On 12 August, the Macedonian police attacked Ljuboten and extrajudicially killed ten ethnic Albanian civilians.
+Macedonian Minister of the Interior Ljube Boškoski and his assistant Johan Tarčulovski were later charged with war crimes by the International Tribunal for the former Yugoslavia in relation to this action.
 In 2008, Boškoski was acquitted on all counts, whereas Tarčulovski was found guilty and sentenced to twelve years' imprisonment.
-Both men's first-instance verdicts were upheld by the ICTY in 2010.
+Both verdicts were upheld in 2010.